Dogchaseacar/python/README.md

 # Readme
-This python file can be implied for automaticlly sending verification code from several websites.
-It is necessary to import the selenium module in advance.
+Some interesting python codes.
-This demo is solely intended for learning.I can not be held responsible for any error or abuse of the codes.
+These codes are solely intended for learning.I can not be held responsible for any error or abuse of the codes.